I am a big fan of the digital transformation in healthcare.

 Using old-fashioned appointment books or checklists, patients often forget to take necessary medications and visit doctors at the proper time.
 There is a chance for some medications to undergo mutations in the body and become ineffective if not taken on schedule.

-The new medical devices are bringing the idea of home care to life by advancing patient empowerment through making medical information more accessible, convenient, and secure.
+The new medical devices are bringing the idea of home care to life by advancing patient empowerment by making medical information more accessible, convenient, and secure.

 Mobile applications that allow patients to track their health data